London Philharmonic Orchestra: Background

-In 1931 Beecham was approached by the rising young conductor Malcolm Sargent with a proposal to set up a permanent, salaried orchestra with a subsidy guaranteed by Sargent's patrons, the Courtauld family.
+In 1931, Beecham was approached by the rising young conductor Malcolm Sargent with a proposal to set up a permanent, salaried orchestra with a subsidy guaranteed by Sargent's patrons, the Courtauld family.
 Originally Sargent and Beecham envisaged a reshuffled version of the LSO, but the orchestra, a self-governing body, balked at weeding out and replacing underperforming players.
-In 1932 Beecham lost patience and agreed with Sargent to set up a new orchestra from scratch.
-The BBC having attracted a large number of the finest musicians from other orchestras, many in the musical world doubted that Beecham could find enough good players.
+In 1932, Beecham lost patience and agreed with Sargent to set up a new orchestra from scratch.
+With the BBC having attracted a large number of the finest musicians from other orchestras, many in the musical world doubted that Beecham could find enough good players.
 He was fortunate in the timing of the enterprise: the depressed economy had severely reduced the number of freelance dates available to orchestral players.
 Moreover, Beecham himself was a strong attraction to many musicians: he later commented, "I always get the players.
 Among other considerations, they are so good they refuse to play under anybody but me."
 In a study of the foundation of the LPO, David Patmore writes, "The combination of steady work, occasionally higher than usual rates, variety of performance and Beecham's own magnetic personality would make such an offering irresistible to many orchestral musicians."

 Beecham and Sargent had financial backing from leading figures in commerce, including Samuel Courtauld, Robert Mayer and Baron Frédéric d'Erlanger, and secured profitable contracts to record for Columbia and play for the Royal Philharmonic Society, the Royal Choral Society, the Courtauld-Sargent Concerts, Mayer's concerts for children, and the international opera season at Covent Garden.

-During his earlier negotiations with the BBC Beecham had proposed the title "London Philharmonic Orchestra", which was now adopted for the new ensemble.
+During his earlier negotiations with the BBC, Beecham had proposed the title "London Philharmonic Orchestra", which was now adopted for the new ensemble.
 With the aid of the impresario Harold Holt and other influential and informed contacts he recruited 106 players.
 They included a few young musicians straight from music college, many established players from provincial orchestras, and 17 of the LSO's leading members.
 During the early years, the orchestra was led by Paul Beard and David McCallum, and included leading players such as James Bradshaw, Gwydion Brooke, Geoffrey Gilbert, Léon Goossens, Gerald Jackson, Reginald Kell, Anthony Pini and Bernard Walton.
 Holt became the LPO's business manager, and the management board included the orchestra's principal benefactors: Courtauld, Mayer and d'Erlanger.